 Amarillo police has identified body found at Mesquite Avenue and River Road

-AMARILLO, Texas (KFDA) - Amarillo police are investigating after finding a body in a ditch at Mesquite Avenue and River Road this morning.
+AMARILLO, Texas (KFDA) - Amarillo police have identified the body found in a ditch near River Road this morning.

-According to officials, at around 7:17 a.m., Amarillo police received a call about a body been found near River Road.
+According to officials, today, at around 7:17 a.m., Amarillo police were sent to meet Potter County Deputies near Mesquite and River Road on a body found near the ditch.

-Officials have identified the body but the details have not yet been released.

-Amarillo police says the cause of death was probably a medical reason.
-Officials are waiting for autopsy results to confirm.
+Amarillo police says his cause of death is unknown at this time and are awaiting autopsy results due to no injuries found on the body.

 Copyright 2022 KFDA.
 All rights reserved.